-The Fairfax Network and Smithsonian National Air and Space Museum Steven F. Udvar-Hazy Center in Chantilly, Virginia, have partnered to offer distance learning broadcasts to schools throughout the United States.
+The Fairfax Network and Smithsonian National Air and Space Museum have partnered to bring Smithsonian resources and expertise to students and educators through distance learning broadcasts to schools throughout the United States.

-The goals of this partnership are to enhance the learning experience of students by using distance learning technology to help bring science to life; to provide effective complex content for meaningful, memorable, and inspiring lessons; and encourage student interest in science, technology, engineering, and math (STEM).
+The goals of this partnership are to enhance the learning experience of students by using distance learning technology to help bring science to life and to provide effective complex content for meaningful, memorable, and inspiring lessons.
+Each program integrates STEM science, technology, engineering, physics, math and other fields of study.

 November 17, 2011 — for students in grades 3-5

 This program shows the unique aspects, benefits and importance of satellites through demonstrations and simple experiments.
 Students learn about all key parts of a satellite and how they work.
 Then, in a hands-on activity, students create their own satellite.

 March 22, 2011 — for students in grades K-3

 Students learn the important steps of going on a commercial flight through a story-based lesson.
 Plus, the four basic forces of flight are demonstrated in clever examples that will captivate younger students.
 Students become pilots as they navigate the airport traffic patterns.

 January 31, 2011 — for students in grades 3-8

 Students create paper airplanes then manipulate the weight to test the center of gravity and center of lift of the design.
 Using the scientific method, students conduct the experiment, collect data, and track results to prove or disprove their hypothesis.